DFE/MONK/doc/source/devel.rst

    characters per line, except for longer URLs, quotations or messages that would be unintelligible in some other way when split.

- * **Refer to an Issue on GitHub**: If you have not done so already within the description, this would be a good place to specify which Issue on GitHub your commit belongs to.
+ * **Refer to an issue on GitHub**: If you have not done so already within the description, this would be a good place to specify which issue on GitHub your commit belongs to.

  * **Signed-off-bys**: After the long description all developers involved in